nfisherman/nfisherman.com/content/about.md

 ### License

-All code (html, css, js, etc.) on this website is licensed under the [WTFPL v2](http://www.wtfpl.net/about/).
+All code (html, css, js, etc.) on this website is licensed under the [MIT license](https://github.com/nfisherman/nfisherman.com/blob/main/LICENSE).
 All blog posts are licensed under the [CC-BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/deed.en).
 Some assets, such as fonts or images, may be [licensed differently](https://github.com/nfisherman/nfisherman.com/blob/main/copyright).